ConduitNetwork/docs/integration_guides/Clouds/kvm/vlans.rst

    <virtualport type="openvswitch"/>
    </network>

-This configuration defines the network name that will be synced into morpheus for selection as well as the type of interface being used (in this case a bridge to the ``br211`` interface over openvswitch).
+This configuration defines the network name that will be synced into conduit for selection as well as the type of interface being used (in this case a bridge to the ``br211`` interface over openvswitch).

 Now that this xml specification is defined it must be registered with libvirt via the virsh commands: